libgdx/libgdx.github.io/wiki/graphics/profiling.md

 ## Profiling
 Profiling the actual OpenGL calls that happen while your game is running is often not very easy to do, since libGDX tries to abstract all those low-level things away.
 In order to enable the collection of this information, there is the [`GLProfiler`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/graphics/profiling/GLProfiler.html).

-To enable it you have to call the static method `GLProfiler.enable()`.
+To enable it you need to instantiate a new GLProfiler object, then call the  method `glProfiler.enable()`.
 Behind the scenes this will replace the original `GL20` and `GL30` instances (`Gdx.gl` etc.) with the profilers.

 Now those will be active and start to monitor the actual GL calls (and GL errors, see below) for you.
 One information you might be interested in, could be the amount of texture bindings that happen, which are costly and might slow down your game.
 To optimize this, you might start to use a `TextureAtlas`.
-To prove with actual numbers that the texture bindings become less, you can read the static field `GLProfiler.textureBindings` from the profiler.
+To prove with actual numbers that the texture bindings become less, you can call `glProfiler.getTextureBindings()`.

 You might also implement something like view frustum culling to render only those things that are visible on the screen.
-The static field `GLProfiler.drawCalls` will show the results of these kind of optimizations.
+The method `glProfiler.getDrawCalls()` will return the total number of draw calls made.

-Currently the following informations are provided by the profiler:
+The following information is provided by the profiler:
 - Amount of total OpenGL calls
 - Amount of draw calls
 - Amount of texture bindings
 - Amount of shader switches
 - Amount of used vertices

-`GLProfiler.vertexCount` is actually a [`FloatCounter`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/math/FloatCounter.html).
-Besides `GLProfiler.vertexCount.total` it has more information like `GLProfiler.vertexCount.min`, `GLProfiler.vertexCount.max` or `GLProfiler.vertexCount.average`, which are the values based on individual drawcalls.
+`glProfiler.getVertexCount()` returns a [`FloatCounter`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/math/FloatCounter.html).
+From the FloatCounter you can access fields which provide more information (count, total, min, max, average, latest, and value).

-In order to reset all these numbers once you have read and displayed them (probably once per frame), you have to call the `GLProfiler.reset()` method.
-To completely disable the profiling and replace the profilers with the original `GL20` and `GL30` instances, use `GLProfiler.disable()`.
+In order to reset all these numbers once you have read and displayed them (probably once per frame), you have to call the `glProfiler.reset()` method.
+To completely disable the profiling and replace the profilers with the original `GL20` and `GL30` instances, use `glProfiler.disable()`.

 *Note that in case you are using `Gdx.graphics.getGL20()` or `Gdx.graphics.getGL30()` you are bypassing the profiler and that's why you should use `Gdx.gl20` or `Gdx.gl30` directly.*